 My gorgeous, slender, blonde friend lucked out and found a dress that actually flattered her figure in a pretty, tastefully patterned fabric – at half off.
 She always seems to know just what to buy.
 I think it’s a Belgian thing.

 Dressing well in Belgium

-One thing I’ve noticed since moving here is that Belgians are generally much better dressed than Americans.
+Belgians are generally much more fashionable than Americans.
 All right, I’ll admit that’s not saying much.
-Americans are universally acknowledged to be among the worse dressed people on earth.
+Americans are among the least fashionable people on earth.
 (Followed closely by the Dutch, Australians and Brits.)
 You can always spot the American in Europe: baggy jeans, sneakers, sweatshirt, and backpack.
 All things that no Belgian over the age of 12 would be caught dead in.

 Another thing I’ve noticed is that Belgians have no problem wearing the same outfit two days in a row.
 When he gets home from work, my husband takes off his office clothes, hangs them up, and changes into jeans.
 The next day, he wears the same shirt and pants again.
 He said he was taught to do this as a child.
 When he came home from school, he hung up his school clothes and changed into play clothes.